Cryptographically secure pseudorandom number generator: Background

 The "quality" of the randomness required for these applications varies.
 For example, creating a nonce in some protocols needs only uniqueness.
 On the other hand, the generation of a master key requires a higher quality, such as more entropy.
-And in the case of one-time pads, the information-theoretic guarantee of perfect secrecy only holds if the key material comes from a true random source with high entropy, and thus any kind of pseudorandom number generator is insufficient.
+And in the case of one-time pads, the information-theoretic guarantee of perfect secrecy only holds if the key material comes from a true random source with high entropy, and thus just any kind of pseudorandom number generator is insufficient.

 Ideally, the generation of random numbers in CSPRNGs uses entropy obtained from a high-quality source, generally the operating system's randomness API.
 However, unexpected correlations have been found in several such ostensibly independent processes.
 From an information-theoretic point of view, the amount of randomness, the entropy that can be generated, is equal to the entropy provided by the system.
-But sometimes, in practical situations, more random numbers are needed than there is entropy available.
+But sometimes, in practical situations, numbers are needed with more randomness than the available entropy can provide.
 Also, the processes to extract randomness from a running system are slow in actual practice.
 In such instances, a CSPRNG can sometimes be used.
 A CSPRNG can "stretch" the available entropy over more bits.